Zhang Zuolin: Beginning of the end

 After the disastrous defeat of 1922, Zhang had reorganized his Fengtian Army, started a training program, and bought new equipment, including mobile radios and machine guns.

-In the autumn of 1924, fighting broke out again in Central China.
-Zhang saw an opportunity to capture North China and Beijing and become head of the central government.
-While most other warlord armies fought along the Yangtze River, Zhang attacked North China, thus beginning the Second Zhili–Fengtian War.
+On 3 September 1924, Zhili forces attacked the Anhui clique forces in Zhejiang and Shanghai, beginning the Jiangsu–Zhejiang War.
+Zhang viewed this attack as a threat to his position and began preparing his forces for war.
+In turn, the Zhili clique moved forces toward Shanhaiguan.
+On 15 September, these forces began fighting in the Second Zhili-Fengtian War.

 In a surprise move, a Zhili commander, Feng Yuxiang, toppled Cao Kun and took control of Beijing.
 He shared power with Zhang, and both appointed the same Duan Qirui whom he had ousted in 1920.
 Zhang purchased 14 more FT tanks in 1924 and 1925 for the army, and they were used in the battles.

 By August 1925, the Fengtian Army controlled four large provinces within the Great Wall — Zhili (where Beijing was located but not Beijing itself), Shandong, Jiangsu and Anhui.
 One unit even marched as far south as the city of Shanghai.
-However, the military situation was so unstable that Sun Chuanfang, a Zhili clique warlord whose sphere of influence extended along the Yangtze, managed to push back the Fengtian Army again.
-By November, Zhang held only a small corner of north China, including a corridor connecting Beijing with Manchuria.
-Attacks on Beijing continued into the spring of 1926.
+However, the situation was unstable and Feng waged war against Zhang, while encouraging his subordinate Guo Songling to rebel against him and march on Mukden.

 Manchuria was placed under martial law again, and its economy disintegrated under the burden of the insatiable war machine.
 Old taxes were increased and new taxes invented.
 Zhang demanded that more paper money be printed, out of step with silver reserves.
-An extremely serious crisis erupted in November 1925, when Guo Songling revolted and ordered his troops to turn back and march on Shenyang.
 The Japanese brought in reinforcements to protect their interests in Manchuria, but Zhang managed to put down the revolt in December.
 Even more seriously, Wang Yongjiang, now the civil governor of Manchuria, realized that his work of nine years had been in vain.
 He left Shenyang in February 1926 and resigned.
 Before his death from kidney failure on November 1, 1927, Wang, totally disillusioned, did not reply when Zhang asked him to return.
 Instead, Wang severed all connections with Zhang.